-Step one Within 30 days of event 1a.
-Grievant submits written grievance to step one administrator (for Extension A/P faculty this is usually the district director) and Administrative and Professional Faculty Senate Vice Presidentehair of CAPFA.
-Within 5-10 weekdays 1b.
+Step One Step Number Description Within 30 days of event 1a.
+Grievant submits written grievance to step one administrator (for Extension A/P faculty this is usually the district director) and Administrative and Professional Faculty Senate Vice President.
+Within 10 weekdays 1b.
 Administrative and Professional Faculty Senate Vice President CAPFA chair acknowledges in writing to grievant that copy of grievance has been received 1c.
-Administrative and Professional Faculty Senate Vice President CAPFA chair convenes a grievability panel to determine the admissibility of the issue to the grievance process per chapter seven, "Valid Issues for Grievance."
+Administrative and Professional Faculty Senate Vice President convenes a grievability panel to determine the admissibility of the issue to the grievance process per chapter seven, "Valid Issues for Grievance."
 The grievability ruling will be documented and a written report on the deliberation sent to all parties concerned.
 1d.
 If the issue is not grievable, the grievance process concludes.
-Within 5 weekdays 1e.
+1e.
 If the issue is grievable, the step one administrator responds to grievance in writing on the grievance form.
 1f.
 If step one administrator's response is satisfactory to grievant, that ends the matter.

 1g.
 If step one administrator's response is not satisfactory to the grievant, move to step two within 5 weekdays.
-Step two

-Within 5 weekdays 2a.
+Step Two Step Number Description Within 5 weekdays 2a.
 Grievant submits written grievance to the step two administrator, usually the dean or vice president (for Extension A/P faculty, this is the dean of the College of Agriculture and Life Sciences).
 If the grievance involves a programmatic issue for an Extension A/P faculty member where responsibility for that program lies with a different dean, the designated step two administrator consults with the programmatic dean before rendering a decision.
-Within 5 weekdays 2b.
-Step two administrator meets with the grievant and provides a written response Within 5 weekdays 2d.
+2b.
+Step two administrator meets with the grievant and provides a written response 2c.
 If step two administrator's response is satisfactory to grievant, that ends the matter.
-2e.
+2d.
 If step two administrator's response is not satisfactory to grievant, move to step three within 5 weekdays.
-Step three Within 5 weekdays 3a.
-Grievant advances grievance form to the step three administrator (the vice president for human resources or the vice provost for faculty affairsthe vice president for human resources) who then, depending on reporting structure, shares a copy of the grievance with the provost.
+Step Three Step Number Description Within 5 weekdays 3a.
+Grievant advances grievance form to the step three administrator (the vice president for human resources or the vice provost for faculty affairs) who then, depending on reporting structure, shares a copy of the grievance with the provost.
 Within 5 weekdays 3b.
-Step three administrator acknowledges receipt of grievance and forwards copy to Administrative and Professional Faculty Senate Vice President of CAPFA.
+Step three administrator acknowledges receipt of grievance and forwards copy to Administrative and Professional Faculty Senate Vice President.
 Within 5 weekdays 3c.
-Administrative and Professional Faculty Senate Vice President CAPFA chair acknowledges in writing to grievant that copy of grievance has been received from the step three administrator.
-Within 15 weekdays 3e.
-Administrative and Professional Faculty Senate Vice President CAPFA chair convenes a hearing panel that holds its initial meeting with both principals.
-Within 45 weekdays 3f.
-Hearing panel concludes its work and makes recommendation to step three administrator and grievant.
-Within 10 weekdays 3g.
-Step three administrator meets with grievant.
-Within 10 weekdays 3h.
-Step three administrator notifies grievant in writing of the decision.
-3i.
-If the step three administrator's decision is fully consonant with (or exceeds) the recommendations of the hearing panel, or if it is satisfactory to the grievant even if it differs from the recommendations of the hearing panel that ends the matter.
+Administrative and Professional Faculty Senate Vice President acknowledges in writing to grievant that copy of grievance has been received from the step three administrator and forwards a copy of the "Hearing Procedures for Administrative and Professional Faculty Grievances" to parties in the grievance process- Within 15 weekdays 3d.
+Administrative and Professional Faculty Senate Vice President convenes a hearing panel that holds its initial meeting with both principals.